 - Next, almost always, you set up the tripod, attach the camera, and adjust the tripod.

 - Now you are ready to take your photos.

 - After your photo shoot you go to your computer, plug in the camera, and download your photos.

-- Now you need to get them back to your phone.
-I usually email myself three at a time (limit due to size).
+- Now you need to get them back to your camera phone.
+I usually email them to myself three at a time.
 Then I pick them up on my phone from there.

-That is A LOT more work than just taking a pic, editing and posting.
+That is a lot more work than just taking a pic, editing and posting.
 Is it worth it?
 Sometimes I think it is.
-And sometimes I think it isn’t!
+And sometimes I think it isn’t.
 There are times I actually get a better shot using my phone because I still haven’t mastered the system, my digital camera or the editing process yet.
-And as I mentioned, sometimes there’s a disconnect between viewing the photos on my computer screen and my phone.
+As I mentioned, sometimes there’s a disconnect between viewing the photos on my computer screen and my camera phone.
 For pictures for our blog I am very happy I have the option of my digital camera.
-But some days I just don’t have time (or patience) for all that extra work.
+But some days I just don’t have time, or patience, for all that extra work.

 Clearly there are a lot of things to consider before investing in a digital camera.
 I hope that by weighing the above list of pros and cons you will feel more confident with how to make the best decision for you.